adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-bgp/readme.md

 # Base Topology
 The lab deploys an Azure VPN gateway into a VNET.
 We will also deploy a Cisco CSR in a seperate VNET to simulate on prem.
+BGP over IPSEC is used to exchange routes.
 ![alt text](https://github.com/jwrightazure/lab/blob/master/images/csrvpnikev2.png)

 **Build Resource Groups, VNETs and Subnets**